Speed to Power: Data Centers as the Leading Edge of Load Growth

 The EFI Foundation is pleased to invite you to a private bootcamp for Congressional staffers, hosted in partnership with the Conservative Climate Foundation and the SEEC Institute for a day-long session entitled “Speed to Power: Data Centers as the Leading Edge of Load Growth” on Friday, February 20 from 9:30 a.m. – 4:00 p.m. at Convene Hamilton Square (600 14th St NW, Washington, DC 20005).
 The bootcamp will be followed by a private reception for speakers and attendees.

-To confirm your attendance, please register hereRegistration is required for this event and will close on February 16.
+To confirm your attendance, please register hereRegistration is required for this event and will close at noon on February 19.
 Invitations are non-transferable.
 For any questions related to this event, or if you did not receive an invite but are interested in attending, please contact Beth Dowdy, Project Manager at EFI Foundation.

 Explore how data centers are reshaping the nation’s electricity landscape—from grid infrastructure and rate design to innovation in power delivery—and the policy tools needed to balance growth, affordability, and reliability.